-Ryan M. Niemiec, Psy.D., is a licensed psychologist, certified coach, author, and international workshop leader.
-His specialty areas include: character strengths, mindfulness meditation, and psychology portrayed in movies.
-Ryan’s highest character strengths are hope, curiosity, fairness, appreciation of beauty, love, perspective, and honesty.
+Ryan M. Niemiec, Psy.D., is an award-winning psychologist, certified coach, author, and international workshop leader.
+His specialty areas include: character strengths, mindfulness meditation, spirituality, and psychology portrayed in movies.
+Ryan’s highest character strengths are hope, love, curiosity, fairness, appreciation of beauty, perspective, and honesty.

-- Ryan currently leads online workshops on the practice of character strengths for practitioners in business, psychology, coaching, and education.
-In 2011, these workshops reached individuals in 35 countries.
-He is a regular speaker at international and national conferences.
+- Ryan leads online workshops on the practice of character strengths for practitioners in business, psychology, coaching, disability, and education.
+In 2014, Ryan delivered over 100 presentations on character strengths.

 - Ryan has had the privilege of helping people in a variety of settings, including a weight management program, pain center, psychology & religion program, correctional facility, homeless shelter, neuropsychology clinic, general outpatient clinic, psychiatric hospital, rural clinic, and a primary care clinic.

 - Ryan is Associate Editor of the journal PsycCRITIQUES, the official review journal of the American Psychological Association that publishes scholarly reviews of contemporary psychology books and films.
-Ryan is a consulting editor for Psychology of Popular Media Culture – an APA, peer-reviewed journal.
+Ryan is a consulting editor for the new Journal of Applied Positive Psychology and for Psychology of Popular Media Culture – an APA, peer-reviewed journal.
+He has served as a guest editor or reviewer for several other journals including Mindfulness, Death Studies, and Sage Open.
+He has published around 50 peer-reviewed or invited articles on character strengths, mindfulness, and related topics.